mattdean1/node-etl-pipeline/README.md

 ### How it works

-I experimented with Node streams to pass data through the pipeline as quickly as possible.
+I experimented with Node streams for performance and scalability.

+At the moment the scalability bottleneck is the filtering of unique users - the map of userIds is held in memory.
+In production that could be replaced with a key/value store like redis or dynamodb.

 There are 4 stages to the pipeline, corresponding to the folder names: